Set up your home office: How to equip the ideal workplace

 The Lendis OS is the innovative software solution for equipping your employees' home office with technology and furniture in an uncomplicated and flexible way.

 Daylight has been proven to promote health and well-being.
 If possible, choose a room for your home office with as much daylight as possible during working hours.
 If this is not possible, the workplace should be illuminated with floor and table lamps.
-Daylight lamps, which have been proven to have a positive effect on the mind, are ideal.
+Daylight lamps, which have been proven to have a positive effect on the mood, are ideal.

 Air-purifying plants also help to create a pleasant climate that increases the feel-good factor and strengthens the immune system.

-Tips for productive work in the home office
+Tips for productive working from home

-- Fixed working hours: If possible, start and end your working day at the usual times.
+- Fixed working hours: If possible, start and end your working day at your usual times.
 It makes it easier to work with colleagues if all team members are available at the same times.

 - Separate professional and private tasks: Separating private and professional activities in terms of time and space helps to complete tasks in a more focused and time-efficient manner.